 Note that, in the above example spreadsheet:

-Further information on the Excel Imabs function is provided on the Microsoft Office website.
+Further details on the Excel Imabs function are provided on the Microsoft Office website.

 If you get an error from the Imabs function this is likely to be one of the following: